QHacks/hacker-dashboard/README.md

 There are currently no environment variables needed for the front end, update this as necessary.

-However, there within the `client/assets` directory there is `main.scss` file that has variables that describe the colours used across the UIs.
-Feel free to modify those to alter the styling of the application, the [SASS](http://sass-lang.com/) is compiled using Webpack.
-Please note that we will use the [SCSS](http://sass-lang.com/guide) syntax over the SASS syntax when working with styling.
+However, within the `client/assets` directory there is `semantic-ui/` directory.
+This holds our themeing and customization on top of the default [Semantic UI]() framework.
+Webpack has been configured to bundle LESS, so we have added the `semantic-ui-less` package and configured appropriately.

 ## Usage